The information in this article is up to date for tax year 2026 (returns filed in 2027).

 Key Takeaways

-• Filing as Head of Household provides major tax perks, including a higher standard deduction of $21,900 in 2024 and better tax rates than Single filers.
+• Filing as Head of Household provides major tax perks, including a higher standard deduction of $24,150 for tax year 2026 and better tax rates than Single filers.

 • To qualify for Head of Household, you must be unmarried, support a qualifying person, and cover more than half of household costs.